department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2023-06-veteran-facing/conversation-guide.md

 ### Task 3: [TBD task re service on the page]

-Could you try to use this to find out if you could get help with XXX [TBD]?
+Could you try to use this to find out how to get help with  [TBD]?

 To make this happen, what would you do next?
 - *ck hours / mk appt / how to get there / what to bring*